ZW007/PulsarBash/README.md

   <summary> Click to expand: Fuction as image and StatefulSet</summary>
   <br>
    <b>Docker image</b>
    Please refer to the `Dockerfile` in the repo for details on building a Docker image for this bashruntime: bascially you choose the approriate base image, and then COPY the execuable together with dependience and libraies to the image.
 I kept it in mind that the image should be small.
-It is pushed to  [Dockerhub](https://hub.docker.com/r/wangzhen1997/pulsar_bash) so you can give it a try.
+It is pushed    to [DockerHub](https://hub.docker.com/r/wangzhen1997/pulsar_bash), so you can give it a try.

   <br>
   <b>Deploy the StatefulSet on Kubernetes</b>
+  For this part, I except it you to have a Pulsar deployed on Kubernetes first, so if you still do not have a Kubernetes cluster installed, you can try this [k8sinstall-kubeadm](https://github.com/cncamp/101/blob/master/k8s-install/k8s-by-kubeadm/3.k8s-install.md).
+They you can run this to install Pulsar on Kubernetes.

 </details>